- 1 What is a mood board and why do I need one? [2021 updated]

 Interior design industry

-It’s important for interior designers to be able to translate their lofty visions into concrete design ideas to show customers, which is where a mood board comes in handy.
+It’s important for interior designers to be able to translate their lofty visions into digestible design ideas to show customers.
+When you can’t meet face-to-face, the best way to do this is by sharing a mood board online.

 Why a collaborative whiteboard is the best mood board tool

-The process of creating your mood board doesn’t have to be complicated, and should be a fun exercise!
-While you can always grab some magazines and cut and paste images onto a physical board, you’ll be saving yourself a bunch of time and have access to infinitely more inspiration by using an online mood boarding tool.
+The process of creating your mood board doesn’t have to be complicated.
+In fact, it should be a fun exercise!
+While you can always grab some magazines and cut-and-paste images onto a physical board, you’ll be saving yourself a lot of time, as well as accessing infinitely more inspiration with an online mood board.

 - Perfect for remote teams: Involve everyone in the design process, regardless of location

-- Easily important all sorts of rich content into your board: videos, files, fonts and photos.
+- Easily important rich content into your board: Videos, files, fonts and photos.
 You’re only limited by your imagination

-- Easy to share boards: Share a link to your board with team members, clients and stakeholders in one easy click
+- Share boards easily: Share a link to your board with team members, clients and stakeholders in one easy click